agapecert/experiments/04_vc/readme.md

 * matrix_multiplication.tcc
 * vc_result_01.log

-T:he .log file contains an example of a run of the matrix_multiplication experiment.
+The .log file contains an example of a run of the matrix_multiplication experiment.